Network-2-Web and HTTP

 - visits specific e-commerce site for first time

-- when initial HTTP requests arrives at site, site creates
+- when initial HTTP requests arrives at site, site creates- unique ID

 - entry in backend database for ID